crukedsh/eudyptula/task2/README.md

 - `README.md`: This file as readme.

-  ​

 ### Environment

-This task is complete on Debian GNU/Linux 9 with Linux kernel version 4.9.0-4-amd64.
+This task is conducted on Debian GNU/Linux 9 with Linux kernel version 4.9.0-4-amd64.

 ### Procedure

-1. Download the most recent [Linux v4.12 stable release](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/snapshot/linux-stable-4.12.14.tar.gz) in `/usr/src` and unzip it here.
+1. Download the most recent [Linux v4.12 stable release](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/snapshot/linux-stable-4.12.14.tar.gz) in `/usr/src` and unzip it there.
 2. `make clean` to clean the built files.
 3. `make mrproper` to clean the source tree and configurations.
 4. `make localmodconfig` to load the list of running models and generate new `.config`.
 Press enter several times after for accepting default configurations.